 - Aquamoves memberships and casual fees

 - Early Childhood Education fees

-- Kidstown fees

 - · Parking fees

-- Saleyards fees

-- · Performing Arts fees
+- Performing Arts fees

-- Waste Management fees at Cosgrove Landfill
+- Waste Management fees at Cosgrove Landfill and the Resource Recovery Centres

-- Aged and Health Care service fees
+- · Aged and Health Care service fees

-- Leases and facility hire fees
+- · Leases and facility hire fees

 Council plays a key role in supporting the Greater Shepparton community, and the provision of services and infrastructure enable Council to achieve its strategic objectives.
 In providing these services, Council must consider a range of 'Best Value' principles including service cost and quality standards, value-for-money, and community expectations and values.
 As well as balancing the affordability and accessibility of infrastructure and services within its financial capacity and in the interests of long-term financial sustainability.